Sj7101/Get-EventScraper/README.md

 EventRecordId

-Filtering Logic
+🧹 Filtering Rules
-The script automatically filters out the following:
+The script excludes the following accounts to focus on real user logins:

-Logins from the NT AUTHORITY domain (e.g., SYSTEM, LOCAL SERVICE, NETWORK SERVICE).
+Accounts from the domain NT AUTHORITY (e.g., SYSTEM, LOCAL SERVICE, NETWORK SERVICE).

-Any username ending in SYSTEM.
+Any account where the username ends with SYSTEM.

-This ensures only real user login events are captured.

-Performance and Job Management
+🚀 Performance
-The script uses Start-Job to create background jobs for each server.
+Runs each server scan as a background job using Start-Job.

-It enforces a ThrottleLimit (default 30) to avoid overloading the system by limiting the number of concurrent background jobs.
+Enforces a ThrottleLimit (default: 30) to control concurrent jobs.

-After all jobs finish, the results are collected and exported together.
+Waits for all background jobs to complete before exporting the results.

+You can adjust the $ThrottleLimit in the script if needed based on your system performance.

-Error Handling
+⚠️ Error Handling
-If a server connection fails, the script logs a warning and continues processing other servers.
+Servers that fail to connect will log a warning and continue.

-Only successful results are included in the final export.
+Only successful query results are included in the final CSV.

-Jobs are properly cleaned up after execution.
+All background jobs are properly cleaned up at the end of the script.

-Notes
+📝 Notes
-Ensure proper firewall rules and WinRM policies are in place for remote execution.
+Ensure WinRM and firewall rules allow remote PowerShell sessions.

-It is recommended to test on a small batch of servers first before scaling up to hundreds or thousands.

-Throttle limit can be adjusted based on the available system resources.

-License
-This script is free to use, modify, and distribute.
-Attribution is appreciated but not required.
+User running the script must have rights to read event logs remotely.

+If querying a large number of servers (hundreds or thousands), consider tuning ThrottleLimit to prevent resource exhaustion.